 The tool to help you communicate launch status with your executive team is a Launch Roadmap.

 A roadmap is a guide.
 It shows how something gets accomplished.
 A Product Launch Roadmap fills that definition for a product launch.
-You get to decide how much detail you put in your Product Launch Roadmap.
+You get to decide how much detail you put in your roadmap.

 A meeting with your Sales Operations team could need a lot of detail.
 It's the kind of detail needed at the operations level.
 But that level of detail annoys your executive team.